BioJulia/PopGen.jl/docs/analyses/pca.md

     - `:cov`: based on covariance matrix decomposition
     - `:svd`: based on Singular Value Decomposition of the input data
 - `maxpc::Int`: The maximum number of principal components to retain (default: 0 = `(min(d, ncol-1))`)
-- `missings::String`: How to treat missing genotypes in the allele frequency matrix (default: `mean`)
+- `missings::String`: How to treat missing genotypes in the allele frequency matrix (default: `"mean"`)
     - `"mean"`: replace `missing` values with the mean frequency for that allele in that locus
     - `"missing"`: keep `missing` values as they are
     - `"zero"`: replace `missing` values with `0`